Luew2/Acadia/README.md

  ### FIRST TIME SETUP
 Open up your chrome and go to chrome://version/ and identify the default profile.
 Set this as your ENV_CHROME_PROFILE variable.

-Go to RedBubble.com and login with the chrome browser you are planning to use with Selenium.
+Go to whichever website you want to sell stickers on and login with the chrome browser you are planning to use with Selenium.
 --- --- --- ---

 ### Running Selenium